-Note 10 - Postemployment Benefits Other Than Pension
+Note 9 - Post-Employment Benefits Other Than Pension

 Plan Description: VSC administers a self-insured single-employer defined benefit healthcare plan.
-The plan provides lifetime healthcare payments for eligible employees, spouses or civil union partners.
+The plan provides 100% of the lifetime healthcare payments for eligible employees, spouses or civil union partners.
 The self-insured plan, administered by CIGNA, covers both active and retired members.
 Benefit provisions are established through negotiations between VSC and the unions representing VSC employees, and they are reviewed during the bargaining period prior to the termination date of each union contract.
 The retiree healthcare plan does not issue a publicly available financial report.
-At June 30, 2018, the following employees were covered by the benefits terms:
+The following employees were covered by the benefits terms at June 30,:

-Retirees and Beneficiaries 554
+2019 2018

-Active plan members 994
+Retirees and Beneficiaries Active plan members 607 891 554 994

-Total plan members 1,588
+Total plan members 1,498 1,588

 Funding Policy: Contribution requirements are also negotiated between VSC and union representatives.
 VSC contributes 100% of the current-year utilization costs for eligible employees, spouses or civil union partners.
-For fiscal year 2018, VSC recognized employer contributions of \$6,318,175, for both healthcare and early retirement.
+For the fiscal years 2019 and 2018, VSC recognized employer contributions of \$6,181,621 and \$6,318,175, respectively, for both healthcare and early retirement.
 The plan is financed on a pay-as-you-go basis.
-In fiscal year 2018, there were no member contributions.
+In fiscal years 2019 and 2018, there were no member contributions.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.